mgoellnitz/proposito-unitis/README.md

 Derived from the main command to fetch two weeks of timetable data for integration with calendar systems, subsequent selection commands are added.

+Windows users double-click the commands from the windows folder of the installation.

 * Fetch two weeks time table data

 Due to limitations in knownledge or the backend, only one week of time table